TheAlchemist404/twitch-chatbox-bot/README.md

 # twitch-chatbox-bot

-Simple HTML page that can be used to display Twitch chat, now with an altenative animation
+Simple HTML page that can be used to display Twitch chat, now with an alternative animation

 ![Twitch chat, now with bullet comments!!](https://github.com/TheAlchemist404/twitch-chatbox-bot/blob/c3516800f43da110f991566b0e8a1cbdf0bc9fd9/docs/Animation%20Showcase.GIF)